 Simplifying linking records

 In version 1.3, selecting a linked record was a bit tedious.
 An in-cell dropdown displayed the content of the first column in the linked table – not ideal when there were two or more rows with the same content.
 In SeaTable 1.4: This problem is solved!

-The dropdown has made room for a new, detailed and context-sensitive wizard.
-A double click on a cell opens it.
+The dropdown has made way for a new, detailed and context-sensitive wizard.
+Double-clicking on a cell opens it.
 If the cell is empty, the wizard displays the first columns of the linked table.
 Confusion about which entry in the target table is the correct one is now a thing of the past.
-If you double-click on a cell with already linked entries, the wizard displays the details of the linked entries.
-Further entries can be linked via the "Add new link" button in the upper right corner.
+When double-clicking on a cell with already linked entries, the wizard shows the details of the linked entries.
+Additional entries can be linked via the "Add new link" button in the upper right corner.